Fortra® Security & Trust Center

 CVEs

 As a CNA, Fortra now publishes their own CVEs when discovered.
-In Q3, Fortra published 3 CVEs for its own products and two for an external vendor.
+In 2024 Fortra published 14 CVEs for its own products and two for an external vendor.
 Fortra-published CVEs can be found in the Security Advisories area on Fortra.com.
+We will continue to provide transparency and fixes so our customers can effectively manage their risk posture.